Corinne Diacre: Controversies

-In 2017, Diacre stripped longtime French national team player Wendie Renard of her first-captaincy, and gave the armband to Amandine Henry instead.
+In 2017, Diacre stripped longtime France national team player Wendie Renard of her first-captaincy, and gave the armband to Amandine Henry instead.
 Renard discussed her feud with Diacre in her 2019 autobiography “Mon Étoile”.
 Renard wrote that Diacre stripped her of her captaincy under the reasoning that Renard had a low individual level and did not play as well for France as she did for her club team, Lyon.
 In the same autobiography, Renard also claimed that Diacre refused to shake her hand at a national team camp in Montpellier in 2018, and “looked at (Renard) with disgust” for not introducing herself with the faire la bise instead.
 Renard’s autobiography drew criticism from Noël Le Graët for revisiting old problems, and Diacre demanded Renard be punished, which Le Graët also pushed back against.

 Diacre generated controversy with her list of call-ups for the 2019 FIFA Women's World Cup, with notable absences including Kheira Hamraoui and Marie-Antoinette Katoto.
 The absence of the latter Katoto garnered the most controversy, as she was the French league’s top scorer in the previous season.
 France exited the tournament in the quarterfinals to the United States, the eventual winners of the tournament.
 Later in the year, United States player and quarterfinal goalscorer Megan Rapinoe questioned Diacre’s tactics in the match, and suggested the team have a change in management.

 On the morning of the 2019 FIFA Women's World Cup Final, Diacre gave an interview with Téléfoot where she criticized Eugénie Le Sommer’s play during the quarterfinal match against the USA, alleging that Le Sommer ignored Diacre’s tactics and strayed too far to the left.
 Diacre’s comments were put into question by Olympique Lyonnais president Jean-Michel Aulas and former Lyon manager Reynald Pedros.
 Aulas claimed that people from Lyon knew of “inconceivable things” that happened during preparation for the 2019 Women’s World Cup.
 Pedros replied to Diacre’s criticisms with a tweet praising Le Sommer’s play in the striker position with Lyon.

 Diacre later apologized to Le Sommer for her comments, saying she was “still learning the rules of communication.”

-In February 2020, French national team midfielder Gaëtane Thiney was the next to speak out against Diacre, asking her to modernize her coaching tactics and model them after French men’s national football team coach Didier Deschamps.
+In February 2020, France national team midfielder Gaëtane Thiney was the next to speak out against Diacre, asking her to modernize her coaching tactics and model them after French men’s national football team coach Didier Deschamps.
 Weeks later, she was subsequently left out of the French squad for the 2020 Tournoi de France, with Diacre claiming her performances were below par.
 Following the Tournoi de France, former Lyon manager Gérard Prêcheur told L'Équipe that “everyone knows” about the bad relationship between Diacre and her players.